mehulagg/gitlab/doc/integration/jira/jira_server_configuration.md

 1. [Create a Jira Server group](#create-a-jira-server-group) for the user to belong to.
 1. [Add permissions to the group](#add-permissions-to-the-group).

-## Create Jira Server user
+## Create a Jira Server user

 This process creates a user named `gitlab` and adds it to a new group named `gitlab-developers`:

 1. Sign in to your Jira instance as an administrator.
-1. In the upper right corner of the top navigation bar, go to the gear icon and select **User Management**.
+1. In the upper right corner of the top menu, go to the gear icon and select **User Management**.
 1. Create a new user account (`gitlab`) with write access to projects in Jira.

-   - **Email address**: Jira requires a valid email address, and sends a verification email needed to set up the password.
+   - **Email address**: Jira requires a valid email address, and sends a verification email, which you need to set up the password.
    - **Username**: Jira creates the username by using the email prefix.
 You can change this username later.
    - **Password**: You must create a password, because the GitLab integration doesn't support SSO, such as SAML.
 To create the password, visit the user profile, look up the username, and set a password.
-1. Click **Create user**.
+1. Select **Create user**.

 After you create the user, create a group for it.